CheckiePy/CheckiePyBackend/README.md

 GET /login/github/
 ```

-After auth you will be redirected to url like:
+After authentication you will be redirected to a url like:
 ```
 /?token=<TOKEN>
 ```